 3 times more likely to suffer emotional abuse.

-According to the study by Weitoft and others referred above, mothers who are living alone without their children have a 20 % higher incidence of death from Ischaemic heart disease and 250% higher incidence of suicide.
+According to a study by Weitoft and others, mothers who are living alone without their children have a 20 % higher incidence of death from Ischaemic heart disease and 250% higher incidence of suicide.